-This list summarizes what you as a content provider can do with assets in the Content Server interface:
+This list summarizes what you as a content provider can do with assets in Content Server:

-- Create new instances of asset types by filling in online forms. - Convert Word documents and other popular file types into new instances of asset types. - Search for assets using simple or complex criteria that you provide. - Make changes to asset content, within, and external to, the Content Server interface. - Copy and share assets across sites. - Associate assets with other assets. - Organize assets for display by selecting and ranking them. - Approve assets for publishing, with protections in place to ensure that assets that are not ready or that are in a state of flux cannot inadvertently be published.

-- Preview the way assets will appear when you publish them. - Publish approved assets on the delivery system. - Track the progression of assets as they move through your organization. - Track revisions to assets, with the capability to roll back to earlier versions. - Delete assets that are obsolete or no longer have relevance.
+- Create new instances of asset types by filling in online forms.
+To see how assets are created and published, see Figure 1 and Figure 2. - Convert Word documents and other popular file types into new instances of asset types. - Search for assets using simple or complex criteria that you provide. - Make changes to asset content, within, and external to, Content Server's standard interface. - Copy and share assets across sites. - Associate assets with other assets. - Organize assets for display by selecting and ranking them. - Approve assets for publishing, with protections in place to ensure that assets that are not ready or that are in a state of flux cannot inadvertently be published. - Preview the way assets will appear when you publish them. - Publish approved assets on the delivery system. - Track the progression of assets as they move through your organization. - Track revisions to assets, with the capability to roll back to earlier versions. - Delete assets that are obsolete or no longer have relevance.